COVID-19 Protocols: Protect Your Mountain

 Buildings / indoor spaces will not be places to hang out this season and will have capacity restrictions per county health guidelines.
 Expect to only be able to go inside to use the bathroom or purchase food.
 Plan to gear up / boot up at your car and leave all of your belongings there, and do not plan to store personal items in our facilities.

-- The Guest Services office will only allow (4) four guests in the Sports Sports Office at a time.
-Please call 509.238.2220 for no-contact assistance or email email@example.com.
+- The Guest Services office will only allow a limited amount of guests in the Snow Sports Office at any one time.
+Please call 509.238.2220 for no-contact assistance or email firstname.lastname@example.org.

 - Please go to an outside ticket window to redeem lift tickets.
 All lift tickets must be purchased online in advance of your ski day.
 Daily lift tickets will be sold in limited quantities to control daily crowds.